 We do not fund individual artists.
 If you are an artist looking to raise investment, you could apply in partnership with an incorporated organisation or set up your own enterprise.
 There are also other forms of funding and support which are available to individual artists, such as Arts Council England’s new Developing Your Creative Practice fund.
 We list some of these on our Resources page.

-At present, we do not invest in organisations based outside of England, however this might change in the future.
 Our funds have different eligibility criteria due to the requirements of our investors.
+The Cultural Impact Development Fund is open to organisations registered and operating in England, while the Arts & Culture Impact Fund is open to organisations based across the UK.
 You can check the full eligibility criteria for each fund we manage by visiting that fund’s page.

 You are not required to submit a formal application form.
 You can send an enquiry for finance using the Enquire page on our website or get in touch with us using the contact details provided in the footer at the bottom of this page.